As an Artist, will I get paid?

 How is the artist’s pool distributed?

-True to the philosophy behind the Spectrum series of events, we have a range of Acts performing: Some are solo artists, some are duos or trios - and perhaps we'll have larger combinations and ensembles in the future.
-Some are performing 30 min sets, some are performing for an hour or longer.
-Some acts are accompanied by a live visual artist, some rely on the house lights, some play their own visuals.
+True to the philosophy behind the Spectrum series of events, we have a range of Acts performing: Some are solo artists, some are duos or trios etc. Some are performing 30 min sets, some are performing for an hour or longer.
+Some acts are accompanied by a live visual artist, some rely on the house lights, some screen their own visuals.

 When deciding how to split the artist’s pool amongst the artists, we considered the following factors: